-- Nerve Damage: Excess sugar can injure the tiny blood vessels that nourish your nerves, resulting in numbness of the toes or fingers and spreads upward.
-This can lead to cuts, blisters, and even the amputation of certain limbs.
+Nerve Damage: Excess sugar can injure the tiny blood vessels that nourish your nerves, resulting in numbness of the toes or fingers and spreads upward.
+Injury to the small blood vessels can lead to cuts, blisters, and even individual limbs' amputation.

 How Often to Check It: The American Diabetes Association recommends regular screening for diabetes risk at age 45.
-If you first test results are normal than you only need an annual test.
+With the expected test results, you only need an annual test.

 5. Dental Screening